This blog may contain affiliate links. Read our disclosure policy for more info.

 If you opt to do the hike, be sure to bring water, sturdy footwear, and dress appropriately for the weather!

 Getting to the Buffalo Jump is only a 45-minute drive from Lethbridge.
-Admission is $40 CAD per family.
+Admission is $15 CAD per person or $40 CAD per family.
 The museum is open every day except Mondays during the off-season and holidays.

 7. Check out Legacy Park